Lyon Hotels 2026: 49 Real Stays From £42

 Lyon's mid-range scene punches well above its price point — Belle Époque buildings, design-forward chains, and intimate boutiques deliver real character without Paris-level cost.

-12. Okko Hotels Lyon Pont Lafayette — Presqu'île.
+Okko Hotels Lyon Pont Lafayette — Presqu'île.
 A modern, design-conscious mid-range hotel near the Lafayette bridge, with an included evening drinks hour in the lobby lounge — a small but genuinely good touch that distinguishes Okko from generic chain hotels at the same price.
 Rooms are compact but well-designed, and the riverside position puts both banks of the Rhône within a short walk.
+Check live Okko Pont Lafayette availability.

 Best for: Design-conscious travellers on a mid-range budget.
 Couples who appreciate small inclusive touches like the evening drinks hour.
 Solo travellers who want a social lounge without a full Mama Shelter-style scene.

-13. Hôtel Carlton Lyon – MGallery — Presqu'île.
+Hôtel Carlton Lyon – MGallery — Presqu'île.
 A Belle Époque landmark on Rue Grolée with a striking historic façade and a renovated interior that balances period character with contemporary comfort.
 The location, a few minutes from both Place Bellecour and Part-Dieu via tram, makes it a practical and characterful mid-range choice for business and leisure travellers alike.
+Check live Hôtel Carlton MGallery availability.

 Best for: Business travellers wanting period character.
 Mid-range travellers who want central positioning between Bellecour and Part-Dieu.

-14. Hôtel des Célestins — Presqu'île, Place des Célestins.
+Hôtel des Célestins — Presqu'île, Place des Célestins.
 A smaller, more intimate alternative to its neighbour Hôtel des Artistes on the same square — fewer rooms, more personal service, and a loyal following of returning guests who value the quiet of Place Célestins over the busier streets nearer Bellecour.
 No restaurant, no spa — just a well-run boutique in one of the Presqu'île's prettiest corners.
+Check live Hôtel des Célestins availability.

 Best for: Returning visitors who want a quiet, personal base.
 Couples who prioritise service and atmosphere over amenities.

-15. Ibis Styles Lyon Centre — Centre.
-The most reliable budget pick in the city: clean, well-designed rooms, a central enough position for a 15–20 minute walk or short Metro ride to Bellecour and Part-Dieu, and rates that consistently undercut the boutique and heritage properties on this list.
-No surprises, no character to speak of, but genuinely good value.
+Ibis Styles Lyon Centre — Centre.
+The most reliable central-tier pick in the city: clean, well-designed rooms, a central enough position for a 15–20 minute walk or short Metro ride to Bellecour and Part-Dieu, and rates that consistently undercut the boutique and heritage properties.
+No surprises, no character to speak of, but genuinely good value one step above the pure-budget tier below.
+Check live Ibis Styles Lyon Centre availability.

 Best for: Budget-conscious travellers who want a no-fuss central base.
 Anyone using the room only for sleeping between days spent exploring the old town and the food scene.